No business as usual for City of London if UK leaves EU - Hill

 By Lisa Jucca

-HONG KONG Britain's large financial services industry risks losing out if the country leaves the European Union and supporters of a "Brexit" are wrong to suggest it would mean business as usual, Europe's top official for the sector said on Friday.
+HONG KONG, Nov 13 Britain's large financial services industry risks losing out if the country leaves the European Union and supporters of a "Brexit" are wrong to suggest it would mean business as usual, Europe's top official for the sector said on Friday.

 Prime Minister David Cameron is trying to negotiate changes in the terms of Britain's EU membership which he then plans to put to voters in an in-out referendum by the end of 2017.